 The goals of the value stream mapping activity are:

-A value stream discovery event will typically require between 2 to 4 days.
+A value stream discovery event will typically require between 1 to 2 days.
 Attendees would include the leadership sponsor, key leaders across the functional silos who understand the current flow of value, key team members, and a Lean-Agile facilitator.

 What a small cost to pay for something that could radically change your company’s future outlook!